alhezmi72/etief-dashboard/README.md

 ## 🌐 Introduction
 This project provides an interactive web dashboard to **explore and assess emerging technologies** expected to shape 2025 and beyond.

-It is structured into two sub-projects, each developed as a **React-based** application and combined into a single containerized web solution.
+It is structured into two part, a theoretical discussion and two tools each developed as a **React-based** application and combined into a single containerized web solution.

 ---
+### Landing page
+The landing page describes the theoretical aspect of the framework, namely: framework objectives and exploration and assessment steps and stages.

-### 🚀 technologies-exploration
+### 🚀 Technologies Exploration Tool
-This sub-project lists **potential emerging technologies** proposed by various Large Language Models (LLMs) such as:
+These lists **potential emerging technologies** proposed by various Large Language Models (LLMs) such as:
 - ChatGPT
 - Claude.ai
 - Google Gemini
 - DeepSeek

 It allows users to **navigate, filter, and explore** technologies interactively.
+These lists can be extended by adding the new list as CSV file into the data folder under the public path.

 ---

-### 🔍 technologies-assessment
+### 🔍 Technologies Assessment Tool
-This sub-project presents the **assessment and evaluation** of a fixed set of emerging technologies, as analyzed by different LLMs.
+The assessment tool presents the **assessment and evaluation** of a fixed set of emerging technologies, as analyzed by different LLMs.
 It enables users to **compare insights** and view aggregated assessments across multiple AI models.
+A new dataset of the emerging technologies can be added similar to the exploration dataset.
+The corresponding component shall be extended too.

 ---